Leveraging Animated Video for E-LearningClaude Harrington 02.25.2016

 Not only is animation an effective way to generate motivation, but it can also be an incredibly effective tool to present added information.
 Take, for example, a 2002 study called conducted by Barbara Tversky and Julie Bauer Morrisony.
 In their paper, Animation: Can It Facilitate, Tversky and Morrisony argue that animated graphics include additional information and the ability to convey more comprehensive content that static graphics alone.
 The paper is very interesting and makes a strong case for animation, but perhaps the most interesting detail of all are a few prescient comment towards the end of their text.

-Looking forward they suggest that “interactivity may be the key” and suggest that “If learners are in control of the speed of animation and can view and review, stop and start, zoom in and out, and change orientation of parts and wholes of the animation at will” then this pairing of education and animation might be able to achieve a whole different level of effectiveness.
+Looking forward they suggest that “interactivity may be the key” and suggest that “If learners are in control of the speed of animation and can view and review, stop and start, zoom in and out, and change orientation of parts and wholes of the animation at will” then this pairing of education and animation for e-learning might be able to achieve a whole different level of effectiveness.

 Which, in a way, is exactly what E-Learning is all about.